-Flowkit is a tool that I created for myself out of shear frustration.
-Drawing lines and end points in Sketch is way bigger of a pain than it should be, especially if you just want to show a quick flow for an app feature.
+Flowkit is a tool that I created for myself out of sheer frustration.
+Drawing lines and end points in Sketch, Figma, or XD is way bigger of a pain than it should be, especially if you just want to show a quick flow for an app feature.
 That's why I over-engineered the ever-loving-crap out of this.
 Now we never have to worry about drawing those lines again.

 Having accessible interfaces is kind of a big deal and it usually starts with proper contrast between your text foreground and background color.
 This is a handy little Mac menu bar app that allows you to test your interface contrast quickly.